BiosPlus/GoRoMa/docs/google-workspace/user-offboarding.md

 Remove yourself and the user from being drive managers.
 Add users who will need this data as `contributors` at most, *this sets a good precedent that they should be working in shared/team drives and not hoarding critical docs in their private storage.*

 ---

+## Optional reading:

+See [troubleshooting (fixing orphaned files)](troubleshooting.md#scenario-fixing-orphaned-files) for a fix to a rare scenario where you're still seeing drive storage quota in use even though the offboardee drive is empty.